autokitteh/kittehub/task_chain/README.md

 # Task Chain

-This project demonstrates running a sequence of tasks with fault tolerance.
+This project runs a sequence of tasks with fault tolerance.

-The workflow is resilient to errors in each step (with the ability to retry each failing step on-demand), as well as server-side failures (thanks to AutoKitteh's durable execution).
+The workflow is resilient to errors in each step (with the ability to retry each failing step on-demand via Slack), as well as server-side failures (thanks to AutoKitteh's durable execution).

 <img src="./images/slack1.png" width="366" height="210" alt="Slack screenshot 1">
 <img src="./images/slack2.png" width="366" height="295" alt="Slack screenshot 2">